The Eurosonic Festival has become a favourite amongst artists, music professionals and lovers for discovering the best new European acts.

 The festival - a joint effort by the European Broadcasting Union (EBU), Eurosonic Nooderslag and the European Boarder Breakers Awards (EBBA) - is dedicated to promoting up-and-coming bands across the continent.
 Past festivals have included appearances by the likes of Franz Ferdinand, Kaizers Orchestra, Phoenix, Mando Diao, First Aid Kit and Selah Sue.

-EBU Music will broadcast all acts and all concerts taking place at the Eurosonic Festival.
-Please get in touch for live transmissions.
+EBU Music will make available to EBU Members the concerts taking place at the Eurosonic Festival.

-In addition, the European Border Breaker Awards (EBBA) will also be distributed via the EBU network.
-Last year 15 different EBU stations distributed this exciting event.
+In addition, the European Border Breaker Awards (EBBA) will be distributed via the EBU network.
+Last year, 15 different EBU TV stations relayed this exciting event.

 The Eurosonic Group is the partnership of EBU stations specialized in youth programming.
 This unique partnership makes the EBU one of the major players on the contemporary pop music scene by developing and launching projects with festivals, artists and record companies.
 We also broadcast major music events, such as festivals like Roskilde, Benicassim, Paléo and Transmusicales de Rennes.